mahadeer/ubt/README.md

 # Unified Build Tool

-> **Please refer to [Docs](https://mahadeer.github.io/ubs/) here.**
+> **Please refer to [Docs](https://mahadeer.github.io/ubt/) here.**

 > *Documentation for v0.1*

 ## Getting Started
 UBT is a command-line tool used to run pre-defined tasks.
 These tasks can multiple dependent tasks which will also be executed.
-UBS tool requires a valid XML configuration in UBS required format.
+UBT tool requires a valid XML configuration in UBT required format.

 UBT is written in [Rust](https://www.rust-lang.org/), so it gives us more advantage on the operating system.
 One source code will be used across all different operating system, Rust will handle the internal while you compile the source code.
-UBS will not override any permission set by the operating system, it is preferred for security reasons.
+UBT will not override any permission set by the operating system, it is preferred for security reasons.

 UBT has a number of built-in tasks which will can be used in the build file to simply all the tasks.
 Please refer to the Tutorial or Reference to explore all the availbel build-in tasks.
-UBS can be used in any number of ways depending on the project requirement.
+UBT can be used in any number of ways depending on the project requirement.
 There are few limitations known as we develop, but will be removed in the future releases.

 ## When to use?
-The main known usage of UBS can be,
+The main known usage of UBT can be,
  - Automation Build
  - Production Deployment
  - Execute commands